HIRUT4528/Hirut4528/README.md

 🚀 I'm actively seeking opportunities to learn, grow, and contribute to the tech community.
 Let's connect and explore the possibilities together!

-💬 Talk to me or ask me anything about HTML, CSS, JavaScript, Freelancing opportunities, and Open Source
+💬 Talk to me or ask me anything about HTML, CSS, JavaScript, Software testing, Freelancing opportunities, and Open Source

 ### 🧑‍💻 Languages, Frameworks, Version Control, Platforms and Libraries